Research Proposal and Manuscript Requirements

 This publication (or project) was made possible by the CTSA Grant UL1 TR000135 from the National Center for Advancing Translational Sciences (NCATS), a component of the National Institutes of Health (NIH).
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the National Institutes of Health.

 Prior to submitting your manuscript to a journal.
-Submitting your manuscript to a journal is a Postdoctoral Certificate Program requirement.
+Submitting your manuscript to a journal is a Postdoctoral Diploma Program requirement.
 However, first send the manuscript and mentor summary letter to the CCaTS program education specialist to verify formatting and grant citation.
 Once verified by CCaTS, you will be notified to submit to the journal.

 Mentor summary statement to include: